Hands-on review of two Sony touchscreen stereos

 We can help you choose the right receiver

-If you want to know more about the Sony XAV-AX7000, XAV-AX8000, or other touchscreen digital multimedia stereos, contact us by chat, phone, or email.
+If you want to know more about the Sony XAV-AX7000, XAV-AX8000, or other touchscreen digital multimedia stereos, give us a call.
 Our friendly and knowledgeable advisors will be glad to help.
 And you get free lifetime tech support with every Crutchfield purchase.